Mattru Jong

 Mattru Jong commonly known as Mattru (sometimes spelled Matru) is the capital of Bonthe District in the Southern Province of Sierra Leone.
 Mattru Jung is located on the mainland of Bonthe District, along the Jong River, 52 miles southwest of Bo.
-The town is the seat of Mongerewa Jong Chiefdom, and is the home of Mongerewa Jong Paramount Chief Alie Badara Sheriff III.
+The town is the seat of Jong Chiefdom, and is the home of Mongerewa Jong Paramount Chief Alie Badara Sheriff III.
 The town's current estimated population is about 20,000 people.
 In 2010 it was 8,199, and in the 2004 census the town had a population of 7,647.

 The main industries in Mattru Jong are fishing, rice-growing, cassava-farming, and palm oil production.
 The town is largely inhabited by the native Sherbro and Mende people.
 The town has several secondary schools, a major hospital and a police station, operated by the Sierra Leone Police Force.

 Name and founding legend

 The name Mattru Jong is said to be derived from the Mende words "Mo-Tewoo," meaning "Place of the Buffalos."
 According to legend a hunter from Senehun, a village on the bank of the Jong river, canoed across the river in search of game.
 He was successful in capturing and slaughtering a large buffalo on the opposite side of the river.
 As more hunters found out about the location and its plentiful supply of buffalo, people began to settle there, rather than return across the river to Senehun.